CLEOPATRA Trial: The Study That Changed HER2-Positive Metastatic Breast Cancer Forever

 Despite impressive survival improvements, metastatic disease remains incurable in most cases.

-However, CLEOPATRA extended survival to a point where metastatic HER2-positive breast cancer increasingly resembles a chronic disease for many patients.
+However, CLEOPATRA extended survival to a point where HER2-positive metastatic breast cancer increasingly resembles a chronic disease for many patients.
+Modern treatment strategies rely on sequential HER2-directed therapies, a model that became possible because CLEOPATRA provided durable disease control in the first line.

 A Trial That Changed Expectations